OutmodedChip64/outmodedchip64.github.io/_posts/2019-01-11-How-to-dual-boot-Ubuntu-18-10-with-Windows-10.md

 layout: post
 title: How to dual boot Ubuntu 18.10 with Windows 10 | EFweb
 background-image: /blog-images/How%20to%20dual%20boot%20Ubuntu%2018.10%20with%20Windows%2010/TitlePicture.png
+description: Learn how to dual boot Ubuntu 18.10 with Windows 10 here on EFweb Blog!
 ---

 **EDIT: This story is for dual booting Ubuntu 18.10.
 If you would like to upgrade to a newer version, follow this tutorial, and then open terminal and type these commands:**